Housing Justice

 - What happened with the lawsuits against this project?

-- They were recently rejected.
-There have been two main legal challenges to the Project, both brought by the same NIMBY group in 2022: (1) a lawsuit challenging the Project’s CEQA exemptions, and (2) a lawsuit challenging the City’s approval of the development agreement.
+- They were rejected.
+There have been two main legal challenges to the project, both brought by the same NIMBY group in 2022: (1) a lawsuit challenging the project’s CEQA exemptions, and (2) a lawsuit challenging the City’s approval of the development agreement.

 - Who is responsible for building the project?